Night of the Long Knives

 On 30 January 1933, Adolf Hitler was sworn in as Chancellor of Germany.

-He had not been elected to the post, indeed his National Socialist German Workers’ Party or Nazi Party, had actually seen their share of the vote decline in the recent election; rather his appointment had been engineered by a previous Chancellor Franz von Papen in an attempt to prevent his great rival General Kurt von Schleicher from forming a new Administration.
+He had not been elected to the post, indeed his National Socialist German Workers’ Party or Nazi Party, had seen their share of the vote decline in the recent election; rather his appointment had been engineered by a previous Chancellor Franz von Papen in an attempt to prevent his great rival General Kurt von Schleicher from forming a new Administration.

-It took a great many hours of argument on his part, to convince the ageing Reich President Paul von Hindenburg who despised Hitler as that coarse little Corporal to appoint him Chancellor but it would only be at the head of a Coalition Government he told him, the real power would lie elsewhere.
+It took a great many hours of argument on his part, to convince the ageing Reich President Paul von Hindenburg who despised Hitler as that coarse little Corporal to appoint him Chancellor, but it would only be at the head of a Coalition Government he told him, the real power would lie elsewhere.
 Having eventually got his way the aristocratic and vain von Papen was delighted, there was no doubt in his mind that he could easily manipulate the common and ill-educated Hitler, and that he would be little more than putty in his hands.

-All this was to change however when on 27 February 1933, the Reichstag was set ablaze and a young Dutch communist Marinus van der Lubbe was captured at the scene and charged with arson.
+All this was to change however when on 27 February 1933, the Reichstag was set ablaze, and a young Dutch communist Marinus van der Lubbe was captured at the scene and charged with arson.
 Hitler was quick to seize the opportunity of the Reichstag fire to announce he had uncovered a communist conspiracy to overthrow the Government and declare a state of emergency.

 The fear of communist revolution in Germany was a very real one with the example of the Roter Republik in Bavaria and the Spartakist Revolt in Berlin, both of which had to be crushed by force, still fresh in the memory.
 The communist Party was also the third largest in Germany regularly polling around 25% of the vote.

-So when on 23 March, Hitler went to the Reichstag to demand the passage of an Enabling Bill that suspended the constitution for a maximum of four years and permitted the Government to rule without recourse to established laws or to seek approval from the German Parliament it met little opposition.
+So, when on 23 March, Hitler went to the Reichstag to demand the passage of an Enabling Bill that suspended the constitution for a maximum of four years and permitted the Government to rule without recourse to established laws or to seek approval from the German Parliament it met little opposition.

 At the stroke of a discarded match von Papen’s strategy had unravelled and Hitler was now firmly in control.
-He could now re-build Germany as he saw fit and return her to the greatness he believed it was his destiny to achieve.
+He could now re-build Germany as he saw fit and return her to the greatness, he believed it was his destiny to achieve.

-Over the next few months he proceeded to suppress the communists, abolish the trade unions, arrest and imprison his political opponents and systematically eliminate all domestic opposition.
-But one threat still remained and it came from within the Nazi Party itself.
+Over the next few months, he proceeded to suppress the communists, abolish the trade unions, arrest and imprison his political opponents and systematically eliminate all domestic opposition.
+But one threat still remained, and it came from within the Nazi Party itself.

 The Sturm Abteilung better known as the SA or Brown-shirts were a paramilitary organisation created to intimidate and bully opponents of the Nazi Party and were to play a pivotal role in their rise to power.
-They confronted communists and socialists on the streets of German towns the length and breadth of the country, broke up rallies and meetings, and marched through town centres in shows of force intended to cow local populations but with Hitler’s assumption of power their continued value became a matter of conjecture. hey were to a legally constituted Government an embarrassment.
+They confronted communists and socialists on the streets of German towns the length and breadth of the country, broke up rallies and meetings, and marched through town centres in shows of force intended to cow local populations but with Hitler’s assumption of power their continued value became a matter of conjecture. they were to a legally constituted Government an embarrassment.

 Yet by 1934, the SA numbered 4 million men and they had no intention of voluntarily disbanding.
-Indeed, it was rumoured they had an agenda all of their own.
+Indeed, it was rumoured they had an agenda all their own.